Sign In / Sign Out

 What is the summer experience like?

 The Lincoln Center for Applied Ethics hosts fellows at the Chautauqua Institution for one week of programming, and the fellowship covers travel, lodging, gate pass, and per diem while at the Institution.
 Fellows share a rented cottage that is minutes away from dozens of daily lectures, classes, and performances—or some lakeside recreation.

 Fellows are expected to attend the daily morning lecture on the week's theme, and come together for dinner every evening.
 Scroll down to see what our 2019 cohort of Chautauqua Fellows thought of their time at the Institution.

 What is expected of me on the student advisory committee once I return?

 As experts on the Chautauqua experience, our fellows help brainstorm topics, presenters, and activities that transform the best of their experience for inclusive public audiences.
 Students meet regularly throughout the semester to offer their opinions and share their knowledge.

-History, College of Liberal Arts & Sciences
+Political Science, History, The College of Liberal Arts and Sciences

-Business (Sustainability), W.P.
+Business (Global Politics), W.P.
 Carey School of Business